-How will the applicant seek to collaborate with others in the project?
+How will the applicant seek to collaborate with others in the centre?

-Does the proposed use of the dedicated space fit within the mission and principles of the project?
+Does the proposed use of the dedicated space fit within the available space and contribute to the project vision?

-Does the proposed dedicated space have synergy with the Founding Tenant’s dedicated space uses?
+Does the proposed dedicated space have synergy with the other proposed dedicated space uses?

 BC Artscape respects your privacy.
-The information submitted to the Call for Tenants is collected and used for the administrative activities related to the rental opportunities at BC Artscape.
+The information submitted is collected and used for the administrative activities related to the rental opportunities at BC Artscape.
 At all times it will be protected in accordance with the Freedom of Information and Protection of Privacy Act.